seekdavidlee/Eklee-Exams-Api/Documentation/LocalDevelopment.md

 ## ServiceAccounts

-There are 2 settings here.
 AppId refers to the application Id of the hosted Admin API.
 Issuer refers to our Admin AAD tenant issuer Url.

+## DocumentDb

+The DocumentDb Key and Url represents the CosmosDb database instance where our tenant's collections will be created.

+## Search

+The Search ServiceName and ApiKey is the Azure Search instance where our tenant's search indexes will be created.

+## Admin

+The Audience represents the Application Id of the Admin API.